 - 13.1 The following policies contain additional information and may be relevant:

 - Disciplinary Policy

 - Grievance Policy

 - Dignity at Work Policy

 - Child Protection Policy and Safeguarding procedures

 - Complaints Procedure

-13.2 You can get further advice on whistleblowing, confidentiality, and protection from reprisals at https://protect-advice.org.uk/.
+- 13.2 You can get further advice on whistleblowing, confidentiality, and protection from reprisals at https://protect-advice.org.uk/.
 Protect is an independent charity that also offers an advice line (020 3117 2520).

-13 .
-Administration of the Whistleblowing Policy
+14. Administration of the Whistleblowing Policy

 This policy and its procedures will be reviewed and agreed annually by the Trust Board.
 The HISP Governance Lead is responsible for the administration of the Whistleblowing Policy.
-Should you have any feedback, please contact <a href="https://dx.ncbi.nlm.
+Should you have any feedback, please contact HR@hispmat.org in the first instance.